tsantini/how_to_use_git/README.md

 `git add .`

-`git commit -m 'ading a new comment to the file'`
+`git commit -m 'adding a new comment to the file'`

 `git push`